LLM::Prompts

 - TODO Addition of user/local prompts

-- TODO Using XDG data directory.
+- DONE Using XDG data directory.

 - TODO By modifying existing prompts.